 Here are a few templates for Contents pages.
 Just click to edit, but don’t forget to add the rest of the pages as PDF, or design the rest of the pages with Flipsnack.
-We have a lot of templates that you can mix and match to get the look that you want for your booklet.
+We have a lot of templates that you can mix and match to get the look that you want for the booklet you’re creating.

 Alternatively, you can edit a table of contents template in Flipsnack, download it as PDF, and then merge it with the rest of your PDF.

 Take advantage of these table of contents examples from Flipsnack.
 They have different styles, so it makes it easy for you to pick the best one for you and your needs.

 There’s another aspect to take into account when talking about table of contents examples: the double-page spread.
 In just a few words, it represents two pages treated as one in a publication, with images or text extending across the binding.
 Its purpose is very simple: it breaks the monotony of a publication and it looks more catchy for the readers.
 Check out this article if you want to explore more about this subject.

 How to add internal links in your table of contents

 We recommend adding some internal links over your table of contents items and pages.
 It will make it very easy for people to find a chapter or a magazine article, by just clicking on the title/ page number in the table of contents.

 If you’d like to use Flipsnack for adding internal links, follow the instructions below.

 The easiest way to add internal links to your page of contents is to upload your magazine PDF to flipsnack.com or, you can design it in Flipsnack.

 In the editor, there’s a “Links” option on the left toolbar.
 Select Hyperlink and then drag it and resize it to cover one item in your Contents page.